• Skip to primary navigation

 Ava: What I like most about competitive cooking is that I feel like an iron-home chef.
 It makes me stronger as a home cook and baker and I learn from competitive cooking.
 Timing is key.
 My least favorite this is well, the pressure, it’s ok to have pressure but I am not a feminine Gordon Ramsay, I’m my sweet self who gets the job done and plates in on time.

-Rebecka: Are you self taught cook or professionally trained?
+Rebecka: Are you a self-taught cook or professionally trained?

 Rebecka: Is there a chef you admire the most?
 Who and why?

-Ava: Ohh, of course it’s got to be Rachael Ray.
-She is a dog lover and she’s one of the best home cooks in America who didn’t go to culinary school and has a 12 grade education like myself.
-I look up to her.
-She said to most of her fans “Don’t give up” and I find out that was true.
+Ava: Ohh, of course, it's got to be Rachael Ray.
+She is a dog lover and she's one of the best home cooks in America who didn't go to culinary school and has a 12-grade education like myself.
+I look up at her.
+She said to most of her fans "Don't give up" and I find out that was true.
 I use social media through food and people.
 It brings us together.
 I own all of her cookbook Collection.

 Rebecka: What is your favorite cuisine to cook?